walpolea/andrewwalpole.com/src/_site/blog/posts/2022-05-31-do-it-for-context.md

 > Do it for context.

-*Context informs the shape of the lens with which we perceive things*, it is the key to understanding with confidence.
+*Context informs the shape of the lens with which we perceive things*; it is the key to understanding with confidence.

 I had no further expectations other than to learn how to make a podcast, and in hindsight, this was an amazingly wonderful reason to get started.